"Compound interest is the eighth wonder of the world.

 Research shows there is no reliable way to predict top performers.
 Broad diversification helps reduce unnecessary idiosyncratic risk.

 Nobody knows which markets will outperform from year to year.
-By holding a globally diversified portfolio, together, we are positioned to capture returns wherever
+By holding a globally diversified portfolio, together, we are positioned to capture returns wherever they occur.

 Using financial capital and other resources, a business produces goods or services that can be sold for a profit.
 As providers of financial capital, investors expect a return on their money.